Weather

 Ecuador is divided into three distinctive climatic zones (four, if you count the coast and Galápagos as separate).

 Quito & Highlands: Quito is broadly representative of the climate in the Highlands region.
-Weather is cooler and quite rainy in the Highlands around now, meaning that, despite a hiatus over Christmas and New Year, low season is well on its way.
+The weather is cooler and quite rainy in the Highlands around now, meaning that, despite a hiatus over Christmas and New Year, the low season is well on its way.
 Myriad festivities compensate for the raininess.

-Oriente/Amazon: Ecuador's Amazon climate varies because this is a vast region.
-December sees some of the warmest and driest weather in Parque Nacional Yasuni, where many birds come to sun themselves in rainforest canopies.
+Oriente/Amazon: Ecuador's Amazon climate varies across this vast region.
+In December, Parque Nacional Yasuni sees some of the warmest and driest weather, when many birds come to sun themselves in the rainforest canopy.

-Desert Coastal Strip & Galapagos: This a good time of year to visit Ecuador's coastline.
-It's getting warmer around now, and sunnier, despite the sporadic showers (usually in the afternoon).
+Desert Coastal Strip & Galápagos: This is a good time of year to visit Ecuador's coastline.
+It's getting warmer and sunnier now, despite the sporadic showers (usually in the afternoon).
 Even more upliftingly, the fog that has hung over the coastline for much of the last few months is gone, replaced by clear skies.

-In the Galapagos, this is the shift from cool/dry to warm/wet season, so if you are visiting this month you will get the best (and worst!) elements of both sorts of climate.
-Overall though this is one of the warmer months in the Galápagos, with calmer seas for boat trips, and lands looking lush from recent rain.
+In the Galápagos, this is the shift from cool/dry to warm/wet season, so if you're visiting this month, you'll get the best (and worst!) elements of both sorts of climate.
+Overall, though, this is one of the warmer months in the Galápagos, with calmer seas for boat trips, and lands looking lush from recent rain.

 Crowds & Costs

-There is a brief dip in visitors in the second week of December.
-By region, the Highlands see higher visitor numbers despite the worse weather because of all the month's festivities, the Oriente continues to receive lots of travelers, and the coast and the Galapagos are getting much more popular as high season in these regions approaches.
+there's a brief dip in visitors in the second week of December.
+By region, the Highlands see higher visitor numbers despite the worse weather because of all the month's festivities, the Oriente continues to receive lots of travelers, and the coast and the Galápagos are getting much more popular as high season in these regions approaches.
 It's particularly nice on the coast this month: the big crowds haven't arrived yet, but the weather is lovely for some beach time and swimming.

 Chat with a local specialist who can help organize your trip.